top of page

 6. Use the Right Amount of Water

-For young trees, aim for 20–40 liters per watering session.
+• Young trees: 20–40 liters per watering session.

 7. Avoid Spraying the Leaves